CapelliC/expo-print-test-pdf-file-uri-missing-ios/README.md

 Then I had to upgrade to the latest SDK, to follow up with maintenance duties, and the PDF doesn't show any kind of file:// URIs

+###

+As apparent, now (Expo SDK 42) the Android behaviour became the same as iOS.
+That is, the PDF no more shows images from the file system, just remote URLs or base64 inlined.